vespa-engine/blog/_posts/newsletter/2024-02-05-vespa-newsletter-february-2024.md

 ### YQL IN operator
 Using sets in queries is useful to express "find any of" without a massive "a OR b OR c OR ...".
-Also, the inverse is used to exclude documents in the result set, e.g. do not show users results that are previously returned, using the NOT operator.
+The negation is also useful, e.g to exclude documents in the result set, e.g. do not show users results that are previously returned, using the NOT operator.

 In Vespa, one used a `weightedSet` query item to express this.